world-class/notes/level_5/software-design-and-development/student-notes/ankush-menat/week3.md

 4. In software design, a measure of the interdependence among modules in a computer program.

-## Different type of module cohesions
+## Different type of module couplings

 | Type of coupling     | Description of module tasks                                                                                                       | Good or bad?                                                                           |